 The guides do keep the group moving and together, so even though we were able to stay behind, they were always calling us, showing something ahead.

-I felt that we did have a little more time than on the day tours.
+I felt that we did have a little more time than on day tours.

 There were 2 main disappointing things about this evening tour:

-1) The weather was bad, the light wasn’t nice and it got dark really early, making it difficult to get good shots without a tripod.
+- The weather was bad, the light wasn’t nice and it got dark really early, making it difficult to get good shots without a tripod.
 We should have tried it sometime during summer.
 It’s hardly their fault, though, so it’s not really about the tour but about our sheer luck.

 BUT there was also the good thing!
 The hobbit houses light up when it starts to get dark and it’s a whole different experience.
 So pretty, I loved it!